What is Supply Chain Efficiency?

 Everyone wins when supply chain efficiency becomes more sustainable, but doing so requires a conscientious effort.
 Evaluating them yearly or even quarterly isn’t enough.
 Supply chain efficiency metrics must be evaluated in real-time because that’s also the speed of waste: emissions, scrap, redundancy, and the like.
 You need to understand these problems when they happen, not months later, which makes access to real-time data from up and down the supply chain.
 Not surprisingly, most companies are missing this data.

 That does not mean, however, that improvements are impossible.
 My company has done research showing that supply chain managers often fail to properly map out processes, making it harder to identify bottleneck operation.
-They also fail to systematically document supply chain optimization efficiency problems, causing them to be forgotten instead of resolved.
+They also fail to systematically document supply chain optimization challenges, causing them to be forgotten instead of resolved.

 At the very least, you need to move data trapped in paper notebooks into computer spreadsheets.
 Once supply chain efficiency monitoring is digitized, the focus becomes collecting as much data as possible.
 Everything that is good and bad about the smart supply chain management — from an economic and environmental standpoint — is represented in the data.